MichaIng/DietPi-Docs/docs/software/cloud.md

     - 32bit systems can handle 2 GB
     - 64bit systems can handle 8796 PB (petabytes)

-    **Will my data be saved after uninstallation ?**
+    **Will my data be saved after deinstallation?**
-    Your userdata directory will stay after uninstallation.
+    Your userdata directory will stay after deinstallation.
 As well a database backup will be saved to your userdata directory.
 Thus you can easily restore your instance by reinstalling Nextcloud and restore the database dump.

     [Nextcloud Website](https://nextcloud.com/athome/)